alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

    sufficient, TLS parameters may be omitted.
 For production deployments or when using custom CA certificates or mTLS, configure the appropriate ``tls.*`` parameters as shown in the :ref:`TLS Configuration Example <tls-config-example>`.
+   For environments requiring proxy support (corporate networks, firewalls), see the :ref:`Proxy Configuration Example <proxy-config-example>`.

 Trace Correlation Example
 -------------------------